ledgersmb/ledgersmb-dev-docker/README.md

 ### Problems we've seen

 1. The `$USER` is not in the `docker` group.
-This is fixed by executing `sudo usermod -a -G docker $USER` or some variation that works in your distribution.
+This is fixed by executing `sudo usermod -aG docker $USER` or some variation that works in your distribution.

 2. If you get the warning: